 Click on this link to see photos of the actual first day of issue event that was held in Santa Monica, California.
 It was attended by Charles' daughter, Lucia Eames, and her fourth son, Eames Demetrios, who together head Eames Office.
 Note that they were autographing the stamp panes as well.

-Eames stamps are still readily available at low prices from venues like eBay if you are interested in picking up your own set.
+Eames stamps are still readily available at low prices if you are interested in picking up your own set.
 These stamps make great framed art; I have a set decorating my office!

 I hope that you enjoyed this edition of Tomorrow's Vintage Collectibles, and if you did, please leave a comment!